 I’m not terribly fussy when it comes to shoes, as long as they look nice and are comfortable.
 I would recommend a pair of nude pumps for anyone, because they’re easy to match and help elongate your legs.

-You may remember the statement necklace from my Stella & Dot review.
 I love pearls for dressing up an outfit, but sometimes they can look too matronly.
-This piece offers a fun twist on the classic pearls and works for both casual and dresy outfits.
+This piece offers a fun twist on the classic pearls and works for both casual and dressy outfits.